 - BRIGHTS Awards: Best digital story on global citizenship

 See the full description and assessment criteria by clicking each link.

 The Awards ceremony will be held in Brussels on the evening of 18 October 2018.
-The winners will receive trophies and prizes.
-All finalists will receive certificates and will have the opportunity to present their initiatives to an audience of 100+ participants.
+The winners will receive trophies and prizes and will have the opportunity to present their initiatives to an audience of 100+ participants.

 Win a trip to Brussels!

 The finalists in each category will be invited to attend the ALL DIGITAL Summit 2018 in Brussels, Belgium, on 18-19 October 2018.